 On Photography & Food with Jack Deese

-This Georgia-raised photographer's work graces our conference room wall, and we had to learn more about his process.
+This Georgia-raised photographer's work graces our conference room wall, and when he stopped by our office with big box of fresh peaches to share, we shot a few interview questions his way to learn more about his process.

 Jack Deese (born in 1986) is a photographer and writer born and based in small-town Georgia.
 He received a BFA in Photography from the University of Georgia, and an MFA in Photography from Georgia State University, where he was the recipient of the Welch Fellowship.
 His photographs have been exhibited nationally and featured in Oxford American's Eyes on the South, Ain't-Bad Magazine, and Fraction Magazine.
 His writing has been featured in Burnaway and Yield Magazine.
 The majority of his work is made close to home, or on the road looking for something good to eat.

-We recently hung several of Jack Deese's pieces for display in our own conference room at the PeachDish warehouse.
+We have several of Jack Deese's pieces up for display in our own conference room at the PeachDish office.
 Hungry to learn more, we interviewed him for a clearer snapshot into his process:

 1) How long have you been interested in photography?
-Were/are you interested in other art forms?
+Are you interested in other art forms?

 I’ve loved photography ever since I was a kid.
 I remember being elementary school age and going to Wal-Mart with my mama and getting our film developed and the prints back.
 I loved putting the photos in those little blue albums.